clearwater/octopress/source/_posts/2012-11-08-controlling-an-adafruit-spi-oled-with-a-raspberry-pi.markdown

 Wire Up
 -------

 Here's how I've wired it up.
-You can use any free GPIOs for D/C and Reset.
+You can freely change the GPIOs for D/C and Reset.
 {%img /resources/2012-11-08/raspberrypi_and_ssd1306.png %}

 Test Code